Code modernization strategies for short-range non-bonded molecular dynamics simulations: Background

 \subsubsection{Spatial decomposition}

 The most common way to parallelize molecular dynamics simulations on distributed-memory machines is by subdividing the simulation box into smaller \textit{nodes}, each assigned to one processor \citep{plimpton1995fast}.
 Every processor takes care of computing the forces and updating positions and velocities of particles in its own node.
-Particles are then allowed to enter and exit a node by reassigning them to a different cell and subdomain during the resort step.
+Particles are then allowed to enter and exit a node by reassigning them to a different cell and node during the so-called \textsc{Resort} step.

-Each node is composed of \textit{real cells} that belong to the spatial domain of that node and an outer layer of \textit{ghost cells} that contain copies of particles from neighboring nodes \citep{halverson2013espressopp}.
-The ghost cells are needed to correctly account for all force contributions at the subdomain boundaries and they are updated at each time step using local message-passing communication.
+Each node is composed of \textit{real cells} that belong to the spatial domain of that node and a surrounding layer of \textit{ghost cells} that contain copies of particles from neighboring nodes \citep{halverson2013espressopp}.
+The ghost cells are needed to correctly account for all force contributions at the node boundaries and they are updated at each time step using local message-passing communication, referred to as the \textsc{Comm} step.